Sumiza/emailtowebhook/readme.md

 - `WEBHOOK_HEADERS`: An optional JSON-formatted string containing a dictionary of headers to include in the webhook request.
 If set, the headers in this dictionary will be added to the webhook request.`'{"Test-Header":"Hi There","Test-Header2":"4"}'`
 - `HMAC_SECRET`: An optional string containing a secret key to use for HMAC validation of the webhook request.
 If set, the webhook request will include an HMAC signature for validation.
 - `PIP_INSTALL`: An optional string containing any projects you need to download with pip for addon scripts `'webhookbin urlrequest secondstotext'`
+- `BUILTIN_ADDON`: An optional string containing any of the built in addons
+- `TLS_REQUIRED`: An optional string that sets if TLS is required to receive emails
+- `TLS_CERT_HOST`: An optional string that will generate a self signed certificate with the hostname provided

 ## Usage